The mindset shift: moving from tourist to true traveler

 A tourist consumes.
 A guest participates.

-Being a guest means learning a few local phrases, respecting customs, and observing before judging.
-Sociologists define cultural humility as approaching unfamiliar environments with openness and self-awareness (Hook et al., 2013).
+Being a guest means picking up a few local phrases, respecting customs, and watching before you judge.
+Sociologists call it cultural humility, approaching unfamiliar places with openness and real self-awareness (Hook et al. 2013).
+It’s not complicated.
+You don’t need to be fluent or flawless.
+Just show up curious instead of certain.

 What’s in it for you?
 Warmer interactions, unexpected invitations, and a deeper sense of belonging.